How to Spy on Competitor Ads: Complete 2025 Framework

 Save landing pages and UTM links to map funnels fast

-Build a swipe file capturing landing pages, hooks, pricing, and calls to action.
+Build a swipe file containing landing pages, hooks, offer positioning, pricing, and CTAs.
+This becomes your reference library for planning new tests faster.

 Go beyond ad libraries: how to use Trendtrack to boost ROAS